Happy St. Patrick's Day, everyone!

 3 Tbl sugar

 1 tsp dried hot red pepper flakes

-A medium-sized bunch of cilantro (including roots and stems) – at least a cup
+A medium-sized bunch of cilantro, coarsely chopped (including roots and stems) – at least 1 cup

 Stir together the marinade ingredients until the sugar is dissolved.
 Place the steaks in a 13x9 baking dish, and pour the marinade over them.
 [Kitchen Goddess note #2: My preference – for any marinating – is to pour the marinade into a gallon zip-lock bag with the steaks.
 They fit better in the frig, and you can turn them without splashing marinade all over yourself.]
 In either case, marinate the steaks 1-2 hours, turning occasionally.